alex-tu-cc/alex-tu-cc.github.io/_posts/2020/2020-11-23-Nvidia-runtimepm.markdown

     - For example, the [supported-gpus.json](https://paste.ubuntu.com/p/mdrg2jYKkt/) from Nvidia-driver-450

 # The automatical Nvidia runtime PM in on-demand mode.
 With [nvidia-prime][], [gpu manager][] and Nvidia drivers, Ubuntu able to detect if runtime PM is supported on your graphic card then operates properly.
 So that, Nvidia getphic can sleep well when idle in on-demand.
+[My script][3] can check if it behaves as we expected.(say, rendering as expected, sleep as expected)

-The feature was landed to groovy but not yet for Focal.
+The feature was landed to groovy but not yet to Focal.
 Before the SRU done on Focal, you can get the debian package on [my PPA][2] which monitoring the 2 developing git trees for [nvidia-prime][nvidia-prime ts] and [gpu manager][].